A Vlaicu II: Modern replicas

-Between 2004 and 2008 a replica of the A Vlaicu II airplane was built by Fundaţia Aerospaţială Română and Romaero in Bucharest on a budget of approximately 200,000 EUR.
+Between 2004 and 2008 a replica of the A Vlaicu II airplane was built by Fundația Aerospațială Română and Romaero in Bucharest on a budget of approximately €200,000.
 The airplane uses a 100 hp contemporary engine and other modern materials.
 Its flight controls, engine-propeller transmission, wing frame and rear stabilizer have been modified compared to the original airplane.
 It was displayed at various commemorative events.
 In 2009 it won a bronze medal at the World Air Games (WAG) in Turin.
 As of 2014 the airplane has not been tested in flight.

 Other scale models have been built during the last 50 years by amateurs and are on display at various Romanian museums, and in the departure hallway of the Henri Coandă International Airport in Bucharest.